-When managing your participating policy, we handle with care and discipline.
+When managing your Dimensions policy, we handle with care and discipline.
 We bear in mind the following key considerations:

-- a) fairness to policy owners; - b) policy owners' reasonable expectation; and - c) long-term sustainability of bonuses and interest.
+- a) fairness to policy owners; - b) policy owners' reasonable expectation; and - c) long-term sustainability of non-guaranteed benefits.

 It is also part of our aim to provide you with stable payouts.
-While the asset prices may go up and down every day, we will try to even out some of the short-term fluctuations in the value of your investment.
+While the asset prices may go up and down every day, we will try to even out some of the short-term fluctuations in the value of the participating fund.